jkalter11/freeshop/README.md

 3. Launch freeShop and enjoy

+### Building Instructions

+freeShop depends on the cpp3ds library, whose location must be defined in the environment variable CPP3DS.
+Therefore, freeShop also needs cpp3ds's dependencies as well.

+To build from source on a Linux/UNIX-based system, run the following commands:

+	mkdir -p build
+	cd build
+	cmake -DCMAKE_BUILD_TYPE=Release -DBUILD_EMULATOR=OFF -DBUILD_TESTS=OFF ..
+	make -j4

+To build the emulator or unit tests, simply change the relevant flags from "OFF" to "ON".

 ### Credit & Thanks

-All the people that helped make this possible [listed here](https://notabug.org/btucker/freeShop/src/master/CREDITS.md).
+All the people that helped make this possible [listed here](https://notabug.org/arc13/freeShop/src/master/CREDITS.md).